cloudfoundry/docs-dev-guide/deploy-apps/prepare-to-deploy.html.md

 ## <a id="increase-availability"></a>Run Multiple Instances to Increase Availability ##

-When a DEA is upgraded, the applications running on it are shut down gracefully, or _evacuated_, on the DEA to be upgraded, then restarted on another DEA.
-To avoid the risk of an application being unavailable during Cloud Foundry upgrade processes, you should run more than one instance of an application.
+When a DEA is upgraded, the applications running on it are shut down gracefully, then restarted on another DEA.
+To avoid the risk of an application being unavailable during a Cloud Foundry upgrade processes, you should run more than one instance of the application.

 ## <a id="buildpacks"></a>Using Buildpacks ##